James D. Halsell: DUI and reckless murder charges

 In 2014, Halsell had a blood alcohol level of 0.12 after causing a crash in Palmdale, California, north of Los Angeles, and pleaded no contest to a charge of drunken driving.
 In December 2014, a Los Angeles County Superior Court judge sentenced him to 60 months of probation, with the conditions that he not drive with alcohol or drugs in his system, and mandatory submission to any drug, alcohol or chemical test.

 On June 6, 2016, while on his probation, Halsell was involved in an alleged driving under the influence crash in Tuscaloosa, Alabama.
 In the crash, 11- and 13-year-old half-sisters Niomi James and Jayla Parler were killed, and James' father and his girlfriend were injured.
 Halsell was subsequently charged with reckless murder and first-degree assault.
 He refused to provide a voluntary blood sample immediately after the crash.
 He was allegedly intoxicated, and investigators found an empty wine bottle and a packet of sleeping pills in a motel room where he was staying.
 He tried to steal and make a getaway in the truck of another motorist who had stopped to help.
 After being booked, he was released on a $150,000 bond.

 On September 1, 2016, Halsell was indicted on two counts of murder for the traffic deaths.
 An initial hearing scheduled in June 2017 was delayed when Halsell's lawyers and those from the state were working toward a settlement.
 Several years later, the trial was set for March 9, 2020, and in January 2020, a judge ruled that prosecutors would not be permitted to tell the jury about Halsell's prior DUI conviction.
 This trial was postponed due to a death in the lawyer's family and rescheduled to August 3, 2020.

 On May 27, 2021, Halsell pleaded guilty to two counts of manslaughter for the deaths of James and Parler, and pleaded guilty to two counts of assault for the injuries to James' father and his girlfriend.
 The guilty plea was given before a judge in Tuscaloosa, with Halsell immediately taken into custody.
 While sentencing guidelines include as much as two sentences (one for each manslaughter conviction) of 20 years and two sentences (one for each assault conviction) of 10 years, Halsell was sentenced to four years in prison, followed by 10 years of probation with supervised release.
+On May 26, 2025 Halsell was released from prison.